What is the Downtown Plan?

 It is also a place that has undergone considerable change over the past decade – including waterfront redevelopment, a building “boom”, and a growing residential population.

-What will be included in the Plan?
+What's included in the Plan?

 - Urban design and/or capital projects (i.e., changes to the physical environment)